Taking exams is like wiping your bottom.

 It’s not the point of the exercise, but it’s a very important part of the process.

 In my last blog, I listed a few errors are almost guaranteed to make us teachers scream.
-In this blog, I’ll explain how students can avoid the errors and even how they can write such impressive answers that they might be able to ‘kill’ an examiner with pleasure.
+In this blog, I’ll explain how students can avoid the errors and even how they can write such impressive answers that an examiner won’t be able to resist giving them top marks.
 Again, I would positively encourage you to share this with your students.

 - “In this research, …”